 Kako Retreat Center is built on a now unused gold mine about 8 miles from the Yukon River.
 There is no road system in western Alaska so during the summer, all travel is by boat or plane.
 Summer staff will fly commercial to Bethel or Aniak and then be picked up by one of our camp pilots in a small airplane.
 We are very remote but do have running water and power from a generator.
 There is no cell reception but we do have internet.

 There are 6 weeks of camps, with no breaks this year.
 The camp week is physically exhausting and has no breaks, but we’ve made sure there is time on the weekends to catch up on rest and sleep and to enjoy the Alaskan wilderness.

-If you have any questions regarding counseling or the summer camping program, please feel free to e-mail the camping program director, Kyle Stevens, at email@example.com.
+If you have any questions regarding counseling or the summer camping program, please feel free to e-mail the camping program director, John Erickson, at email@example.com.
 We can answer any travel or scheduling questions as well.
 We’d love to hear from you!